Lilli Carati: Biography

-Most of her box office hits were in the genre of "sex comedy," but she also appeared in films of different genres such as Squadra antifurto (1977, a crime story with Tomas Milian), Le evase – Storie di sesso e di violenze (1978, a prototypical exploitation film), and La fine del mondo nel nostro solito letto in una notte piena di pioggia (1978, a film by Lina Wertmüller).
+Most of her box office hits were in the genre of commedia sexy all'italiana, but she also appeared in films of different genres such as Squadra antifurto (1977, a crime story with Tomas Milian), Le evase – Storie di sesso e di violenze (1978, a prototypical exploitation film), and La fine del mondo nel nostro solito letto in una notte piena di pioggia (1978, a film by Lina Wertmüller).

 She also appeared in nude photos on the pages of Italian men's magazines like Playmen and Albo Blitz.
 Around 1990, she retired from public life.
 On 21 October 2014, she died of a brain tumour.

 Films

 Her first lead role was in 1976's La professoressa di scienze naturali ("School Days") by Michele Massimo Tarantini.
 In this film, Carati plays a substitute teacher of natural science named Stefania Marini who soon gets one of her students, Andrea (Marco Gelardini), as her lover and a physician Baron Cacciapuopolo (Michele Gammino) as an admirer.
 In the end, she marries the Baron but keeps Andrea as a lover.

 Her next "school film" was La compagna di banco by Mariano Laurenti in 1977.
 In this film, Carati is a rich schoolgirl and a basketball player named Simona Girardi with a lover named Mario (Antonio Melidoni).
 Alvaro Vitali, a regular of school films, is present in both films as the main comic character.
 The same year she played Paola in the poliziotteschi film Gangbuster.

 In 1978, in Candido Erotico (Copenhagen Nights) by Claudio de Molinis, she plays Charlotte, a young student who is drawn into confusion when she falls in love with her stepmother's lover, Carlo (Mircha Carven) who works as an actor in sex shows.
 Eventually, she discovers the ménage à trois involving her father, stepmother, and Carlo and decides to carry on with her relationship.

 Her greatest success came with Avere vent'anni ("To Be Twenty") by Fernando Di Leo in 1978.
 The film, about the story of two girls who leave home and move into a hippie commune in pursuit of freedom but end up in the hands of thugs to be violently murdered, later attained a cult status as expressed by its screening at Venice Film Festival in 2004.
 The film contains a brief lesbian sex scene.